vladimirprieto/html2notion/README.md

 # html2notion

-import html files to notion
+first attempt is to import html Pocket exports to Notion